 Welcome to our Year 1 Class Page

-PE – Our PE days are every Tuesday and Friday.
+PE – Our current PE days are Monday and Thursday.
 We recommend that your child has their PE kit at school all week in order to participate in both of these sessions and that they have both an indoor and outdoor PE kit.
 Tuesday PE sessions will be led by Miss Webb and Thursday sessions led by Miss Lamb, a sports coach from the Wickersley Partnership Trust.

 How can I help my child with their phonics?

 Your child may have homework around the sounds they are learning.
 These might be linked to the spelling pattern they are learning in class or linked to their Read, Write Inc work they are working on.